 * 5 sensitivity profiles (200 - 8K DPI)

-What Is a Gaming Mouse?
+What is a Gaming Mouse?

-Most people would be inclined to think that gaming mice are just another marketing gimmick to tap into the growing niche market.
+Some people would be inclined to think that gaming mice are just another marketing gimmick to tap into the growing niche market.
 Turns out, gaming mice really serve their purpose – which is to provide an edge over the competition without throwing ergonomics out the window.

 Gaming mice are distinctly separated from conventional models due to their specialized designs geared to provide the user with a tactical advantage in the form of improved ergonomics, customizable sensitivity settings, and other innovative features that augment the overall gaming experience.